Wilbur Ross grilled over role in adding citizenship question to 2020 census

 The committee's chairman, Rep. Elijah Cummings, D-Md., asked whether Ross had been "truthful" in testifying to Congress three times last year about whether "he added the citizenship question only because of the Department of Justice requested it."

 “The key question we will ask Secretary Ross today is, what was he hiding from the Congress?"
 Cummings said.
-"What’s the real reason that Trump wanted to add this unconstitutional question?”
+“What’s the real reason that the Trump Administration wanted to add this unconstitutional citizenship question?"

 Ross said in his opening statement that before he decided to add the question, he learned that the Justice Department might want it included.